 Find lots of videos of plus size pole dancing like the one above on YouTube!

-There are lots of juicy benefits that come with this sport such as:
+There are lots of juicy benefits that come with plus size pole dancing such as:

-One of the ways that helped me the most to lose my self-consciousness when I was the chubbier one in a room full of tiny, fit girls was to:
+One of the ways that helped me the most to lose my self-consciousness when I was the chubbier one in a room full of tiny or slim, fit girls was to:

 Self-consciousness can affect anyone - someone who feels they are too bony and skinny, someone who is towering in height over everyone else, the person who is short and always needs help reaching things.
 No matter what our perceived limitations or hindrances of our bodies, break though those barriers!
 Remember, you can do this.

-All it takes is determination, facing your fears, consistency and proper instruction just like with anyone else.
+All it takes is a healthy determination, a willingness to face your fears, consistency and proper instruction just like it does for anyone else.

 Share your thoughts below about plus size pole dancing in the comments section.
 We can all benefit from others’ experiences and perspectives :)